I’m a self-taught Brazilian photographer. I’m more a kind of an “On-The-Road” photographer than any thing else.

 I have a feeling that photography needs to be less factual and more personal and subjective.
 More impressionistic.
 You must create and record impressions that express more emotions, feelings and spirit.
 It should express much more how the author feels the world and less how the world and things truly are.

 “In photography there is a reality so subtle that it becomes more real than reality.”

 I’ve been a photographer since I was young.
 At age 15-16 I bought a small used analog camera.
 An Olympus Trip.
 After that, I had two other analogues, one Pentax K1000 and one Minolta STR100X.
 Years later I switched to digital.
 I had several small point and shoot.
-And more recently I bought two more modern ones, a Nikon D500 and some lenses and a Fujifilm X100T.
-I’m very happy with these two cameras.
+And more recently I habe been working with three more modern cameras, a Nikon D500 and some lenses, a Fujifilm X100T and Panasonic Lumix LX100II.
+I’m very happy with these cameras.
 Very recently I returned to film photography by retrieving 2-3 old analog cameras and scanning new and old negatives.
 I believe that film photography will live well with digital.

 I photographed over 50 years of everything, always as an amateur.
 I photographed a lot of nature.
 Landscapes, flora and fauna.

 I was a professor and researcher at the Federal University of São Carlos (UFSCar) for about 45 years in the area of Environmental Chemistry.
 As my retirement rapidly approached, I decided to practice again and to study photography with greater strength and focus.
 My biggest interest in photography in these past 6-8 years is in street photography.
 And, in this genre, I have a greater interest in portraits, everyday street scenes and architecture.

 I see photography as a great form of artistic expression.
 I am more interested in the poetic side of photography than in the photojournalistic side.